vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

  PyTreeDef([{'W': *, 'b': *}, {'W': *, 'b': *}]))
 ```

-Like I mentioned earlier, Jax transforms are composable and can be applied
+Like I mentioned earlier, JAX transforms are composable and can be applied
 together to generate complex behaviour.
 We've already seen an example of this by
 applying `jax.grad` twice to get the second derivative.
 Another example is
 combining `jax.jit` and `jax.grad` to produce a jit compiled autodiff function!